tzachshabtay/MonoAGS/Docs/articles/entities.md

 ```

-### Allow Multiple

-By default each component type can only exist twice for an entity.
-If you try to add the same component twice, the engine will ignore the second addition (and will return `false` so you'll know it rejected the second add).
-You can override this behavior for your component by setting `AllowMultiple` to true.

 ### Component Dependencies

 Your component might have a dependency on another component.
 For example, the `IDraggableComponent` has a dependency on the `ITranslateComponent`, as to drag an object you have to change its X and Y.